 - Sand the wood with P240 and P400 grit sandpaper.
 The wood should be free of imperfections and stains.

-- The objective of this first step is to achieve a perfectly smooth surface without defects or roughness to proceed with the application of the first undercoats.
+- The objective of this first step is to obtain a perfectly smooth surface without defects or roughness in order to proceed with the application of the first base coats.

-2.- APPLICATION OF THE WHITE OR TRANSPARENT BACKGROUND – NITORLACK PRIMER
+2- APPLICATION OF WHITE OR TRANSPARENT BACKGROUND – NITORLACK PRIMER

-- The background is the layer of varnish that will build the base of the finish, providing a uniform surface.
-We will choose white for solid finishes or transparent for transparent finishes that show the grain of the wood.
-We recommend a minimum of 2 sprays for a good anchoring process.
+- The undercoat is the layer of varnish that will build the base of the finish, providing a uniform surface.
+We will choose white for solid finishes or clear for transparent finishes that show the wood grain.
+We recommend a minimum of 2 sprays for a good undercoating process.

-- We will sand with P800 grain between coats.
-Minimum application of 3 to 5 coats is recommended.
-We will apply product until we see that there are no imperfections, it is perfectly level and the pore of the wood is completely closed.
+- Sand with P800 grit sandpaper between coats.
+At least 3 to 5 coats are recommended.
+We will apply the product until we see that there are no imperfections, it is perfectly leveled and the pore of the wood is completely closed.

-4.- GLOSS OR MATT FINISH – NITORLACK LACQUER
+4- GLOSS OR MATTE FINISH – NITORLACK LACQUER

-- The process of applying the finish is the same as the primer.
-We apply finishing coats by sanding between them with P800, allowing to dry 24 hours between coats.
+- The application process of the finish is the same as for the base coat.
+We apply finish coats sanding between coats with P800 and letting dry 24 hours between coats.
 It is recommended to apply a minimum of 3-4 coats.

-- In the case of a GLOSS finish, once we see that the finish is completely uniform and the guitar is finished to our liking, it is important NOT to SAND the last layer that we have applied and let it dry for 2 to 3 weeks to be able to polish and achieve the maximum brightness.
+- In the case of a GLOSS finish, once we see that the finish is completely uniform and the guitar is finished to our liking, it is important NOT TO SAND the last coat we have applied and let it dry for 2 to 3 weeks in order to polish and get the maximum shine.

-- In the case of a MATTE finish, the last coat will be the final finish, it cannot be sanded or polished.
-Only let it dry 48 – 72 hours.
+- In the case of a matte finish, the last coat will be the final finish, it cannot be sanded or polished.
+Only let it dry for 48 – 72 hours.

-- Sand with water in a gradual process with 1200-1500-2000 sandpaper until all the imperfections of the application disappear.
+- Sand with a gradual process with 1200-1500-2000 grit sandpaper until all application imperfections are removed.

-- Try to sand in a straight line without applying too much pressure so as not to make deep marks that with the polish will be difficult to remove.
-It is advisable to apply a few drops of soap to the water to facilitate sanding.
+- Try to sand in a straight line without exerting too much pressure so as not to make deep marks that will be difficult to remove with polish.
+It is advisable to apply a few drops of soap to the water to facilitate the sanding.

-- Apply a few drops of polish to the surface of the guitar and to the polishing pad.
+- Apply a few drops of polish on the surface of the guitar and on the polishing sponge.

-It is recommended to polish over 1500 to 2000 rpm without applying pressure to avoid overheating the finish.
+- It is recommended to polish at 1500 to 2000 rpm without pressure to avoid overheating the finish.
 Check the heating regularly during polishing.

-Carry out a first polishing process with MIRKA POLARSHINE 10 and the WHITE sponge.
-We must already get a mirror finish.
+- Perform a first polishing process with MIRKA POLARSHINE 10 and the WHITE sponge.
+We must obtain a mirror finish.

 - Finish the polishing with MIRKA POLARSHINE 5 and the BLACK sponge.
 With this last process we will get an extra shine.

-- Wipe off the polish residue with a cloth and the guitar is finished.
+- Wipe off the polishing residues with a cloth and the guitar is finished.

 - Shake the sprays vigorously for 3 to 5 minutes before application.
-Apply to a witness surface before doing it on the guitar.
+Apply on a witness surface before applying it on the guitar.

-- A finish with Nitorlack, depending on different factors, should have a total of 6 to 10 coats in total, counting background – color – finish, with a minimum of 3-4 coats of gloss finish.
-This will give a thickness of approximately 150 microns (0.15mm) depending on how much is sanded, how much lacquer is applied to each coat, and what thickness of finish is desired.
+- A Nitorlack finish, depending on different factors should have a total of 6 to 10 coats in total, counting base – color – finish, with a minimum of 3-4 coats of gloss finish.
+This will give an approximate thickness of 150 microns (0.15 mm) depending on how much sanding is done, how much lacquer is applied in each coat and what thickness of finish is desired.

-- If an instrument has not been finished previously, it is advisable to apply about 9 to 12 coats, so that you will be sure not to sand or polish the finish in excess, leaving parts with “bare” wood.
-As more experience is gained with the product and finishing method, fewer coats will be required and finer finishes can be achieved.
+- If an instrument has not been finished before, it is advisable to apply 9 to 12 coats, so you will be sure not to sand or polish the finish excessively, leaving parts with “bare” wood.
+As more experience is acquired with the product and the finishing method, fewer coats will be necessary and finer finishes can be achieved.